-Human Aspects of Mining Automation
+Human Aspects of Mining Program

 • Mining automation human-systems integration

-• Selection, training and competency assessment
+• Selection, training & competency assessment, system deployment

 • Risk management